MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/assign-licenses-to-users.md

 To change the apps and services a user has access to:

 1. Select the row that contains the user.
-2. In the right pane, select or deselect the apps and services you want to give to or remove access from.
+2. In the right pane, select or deselect the apps and services that you want to give access to or remove access from.
 3. When you're finished, select **Save**, then select **Close**.

 ::: moniker-end